grafana/explore-logs/src/README.md

 ## Getting Started

-See the [getting started](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/get-started/) for more info using Explore Logs.
+See the [getting started](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/get-started/) for more info using Grafana Logs Drilldown.
 For instructions installing, see the [access and installation instructions](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/access/)

 ## Documentation